-There is a vast number of transactions and standard programs which should be used to configure an ALE/iDoc integration scenario.
+There is a vast number of transactions and standard programs that should be used to configure an ALE/iDoc integration scenario.
 In addition, there are multiple programs and transactions that are useful for day-to-day operations of ALE/EDI layer.
-For example: process Inbound and Outbound iDocs by standard programs, archive old iDocs, change the status of iDocs, etc. The aim of this post is to consolidate a list of these standard programs provided by SAP and their functionalities.
+For example process Inbound and Outbound iDocs by standard programs, archive old iDocs, change the status of iDocs, etc. The aim of this post is to consolidate a list of these standard programs provided by SAP and their functionalities.

 RBDAPP01 – Inbound Processing of IDocs Ready for Passing